aws-samples/amazon-omics-tutorials/example-workflows/gatk-best-practices/README.md

 **Note**: this command does not delete any deployed AWS resources.
 You are expected to manage these as needed.
 Resources of note:

 - No cost resources:
-    - The `omx-ecr-helper` CDK app is serverless and does not incur costs when idle.
     - HealthOmics Workflows do not incur costs when not running

 - Resources with costs